Brian Nestande: 2014 congressional election

-Nestande announced in May 2013 that he would challenge first-term Representative Raul Ruiz, D-Palm Desert, to represent California's 36th congressional district in the United States House of Representatives.
+Nestande announced in May 2013 that he would challenge first-term representative Raul Ruiz, D-Palm Desert, to represent California's 36th congressional district in the United States House of Representatives.
 Ruiz defeated longtime incumbent Republican Mary Bono Mack in 2012.

 Nestande, described by the Press Enterprise as the moderate candidate, received more votes than the conservative Ray Haynes, a former state assemblyman, in the blanket primary.
 Nestande won 34% of the vote to Haynes' 16%.

 In September 2014, Roll Call wrote that Nestande "has proved to be one of the cycle’s more disappointing candidates" in terms of fundraising, but a campaign spokesperson in October 2014 told the Desert Sun that there was a "strong finance plan for the end game."
 The campaign also stated that opponent Ruiz is receiving financial contributions from outside forces, "while more than 90 percent of Nestande's money is from California."

 In October 2014, the Press Enterprise offered their endorsement to Nestande who they write is "best-suited to protecting taxpayers’ money, tackling the federal government’s mounting spending and debt and generally keeping government from hampering job growth and interfering in individuals’ personal affairs."

 Personal life

-Nestande is the son of politician Bruce Nestande, himself a former California assemblyman and Orange County Supervisor.
+Nestande resided in Riverside County with his wife Gina and their seven children.
+Gina was elected to the Palm Desert City Council in November 2016 and became mayor in December 2019.

-Nestande resides in Riverside County with his wife Gina and their seven children.
-Gina was elected to the Palm Desert City Council in November 2016 and became Mayor in December 2019.
+Nestande died in Palm Desert on March 6, 2024, at the age of 60.
+The Riverside County Coroner’s Office identified the cause of death as "multiple substance intoxication, including fentanyl and cocaine."